Skip to main content

 Work Placement or Study Abroad

-Students have the option to complete a work placement, study abroad with Erasmus, or continue with Year 3 modules.
+Students have the option to complete a work placement or study abroad with Erasmus in Year 3 of the course.

 Understanding the Industry